bugzmanov/nes_ebook/src/chapter_4.md

 }
 ```

-Last step: replace direct access to RAM in CPU with access via BUS
+The last step is to replace direct access to RAM from CPU with access via BUS

 ```rust
 pub struct CPU {